Amina-Sagheer/InviteAutomator/README.md

-# AutoInviteGenerator 👌
+# InviteAutomator👌

-AutoInviteGenerator is a simple and efficient tool to create personalized invitation letters automatically.
+InviteAutomator is a simple and efficient tool to create personalized invitation letters automatically.
 It reads a list of names and a template letter, replacing placeholders with actual names to generate customized invitations for each recipient.

 ## Features